brycewray/eleventy_solo/src/posts/2019/12/packing-up.md

 I can also tell you that the development experience of my setup is a lot cleaner and less bug-laden than with Gatsby.
 For reasons I still don't understand, and this goes back to my agonies of last summer, the Gatsby development environment is just plain unstable at times.
 For example, it would often pull up the wrong template at odd intervals, making, say, the home page use the very different posts template.
 Sure, I *knew* that it wouldn't do it when actually building the site and delivering it via [Netlify](https://netlify.com), but it still bugged me.
 Eleventy by itself, as well as Eleventy-with-webpack, simply doesn't do that sort of thing to me.
 I greatly prefer that kind of experience.

 Oh, by the way: in my first few builds out to Netlify, I've found this combo to beat Gatsby on build speed, also.
 (To be fair, Gatsby hasn't ever been known for being a quick builder.)
-I was pleased to see that, despite the fact I was putting together the config with zero experience with webpack, it all worked, and quickly, when it finally came time to put the thing on the Web for real.
+I was pleased to see that, despite the fact I was putting together the config with zero experience with webpack, it all worked, and quickly, when it finally came time to put the thing on the web for real.

 In summary, the Eleventy/webpack combo gives me things I couldn't have had if I'd used either without the other.[^webpackAlone]

 - Eleventy allows easier and more flexible [templating](https://www.11ty.dev/docs/templates/).
-Yes, you *can* use Markdown with webpack to create Web pages, but I simply find Eleventy's method easier to use and configure.
+Yes, you *can* use Markdown with webpack to create web pages, but I simply find Eleventy's method easier to use and configure.

-- Webpack makes it easier to integrate third-party JS.
+- webpack makes it easier to integrate third-party JS.
 If I stuck with only Eleventy, I'd have to rely on the fairly small number of Eleventy plugins to integrate some features; but the massively popular webpack, with its much wider universe of plugins and loaders, opens me up to far more possibilities out there.

-[^webpackAlone]: As you're likely aware, many use webpack *by itself* to build Web sites and Web apps.
+[^webpackAlone]: As you're likely aware, many use webpack *by itself* to build websites and web apps.
 However, I prefer the versatile templating abilities of Eleventy, so I chose to go the combo route.

 ## Looking back .&nbsp;.&nbsp;. looking ahead

 Although I have never been adept at dealing with mechanical things, much to my wife's chagrin when things need fixing around our aging home[^doorknob], I *do* like to tinker.
-Only thing is, what I like tinkering with is: code that makes Web pages work.
+Only thing is, what I like tinkering with is: code that makes web pages work.

 [^doorknob]: Like today, for example, when I struggled to replace a doorknob---although, in my defense, doorknobs aren't really designed for easy replacement.
 Have *you* tried, lately, putting the mounting screws into a doorknob *around* the doorknob?
 It's not as if screwdrivers are flexible.